-1960: Eddie Cochran hit #1 in the U.K. with "Three Steps To Heaven" three months after he had been killed in a car crash.
+1960: Eddie Cochran hit #1 in the U.K. with "Three Steps To Heaven" a little over two months after he had been killed in a car crash.
 (Note: Some websites claim the song reached #1 three months after Cochran died.
 Eddie died April 17, which is barely over two months before the song hit #1.)

 1965: The television favorite Shindig! featured the Byrds, the Kingsmen and Billy Preston.

 1965: The Yardbirds were in concert at City Hall in Salisbury, England.

 1966: The Beatles flew from London to Munich, Germany for the start of what would be their final world tour.

 1966: The Beatles made it 10 #1 songs in their native U.K. as "Paperback Writer"/"Rain" reached the top spot.

 1967: Aretha Franklin recorded "Chain Of Fools" at Atlantic Studios in New York City.